 The three central root fears that my struggles stem from are: The fear of being hurt, the fear of having my insecurities validated, and a fear of God.

-With fear of God being an exception, I can back my fearful struggles up with my own, real-life experiences.
+The first two of these three categories are backed up by my real-life experiences.
 I have been stung many times by unfaithfulness.
 I have believed empty promises.
 I have watched boyfriends and friends walk through what felt like a revolving door to my heart.
 I have been told I am not “enough” to be loved.
 I have been compared to other women and “fallen short”.
 I have been labeled a burden.
+I have been used.
 I have been out of control.
 I have hurt myself.
 I have been blindsided and hurt by the unknown.

 But, do you know what I have never tangibly experienced?
 A reason to be afraid of God.
 In fact,